NewsLocal NewsMissouriJackson County

 KSHB 41 News reporter Braden Bates covers parts of Jackson County, Missouri, including Lee's Summit.
 Send Braden a story idea by e-mail.

-The Lee's Summit City Council unanimously approved a land purchase which could be the new home of Hazel Grove Elementary school, despite knowing the decision may cost the city money in lost tax revenue.
+The Lee's Summit City Council unanimously approved a land purchase, which could be the new home of Hazel Grove Elementary School, despite knowing the decision may cost the city money in lost tax revenue.

 According to the school district, the current Hazel Grove Elementary building is in need of upgrades.
-That's why it was as one of the projects included in the $225 million bond vote approved by voters in April 2025.
+That's why it was one of the projects included in the $225 million bond vote approved by voters in April 2025.

 The district decided a new building was better than renovating the current campus due to the costs.

 "They need some really big-time improvements.
-They need more security.
-They need working toilets.
+They need more security, they need working toilets.
 They need more space for sure," said Jessica Hill, a parent whose children attend the school.

 Hill said she was thrilled when the bond passed and the new building became a reality.